 What does Family Readiness mean?What are Family Readiness Groups (FRG)?
 FRGs are made up of volunteers, unit family members, community partners, and the service members who work together to improve soldier and family readiness.
 The FRG is supported by unit officers and enlisted personnel who provide information and support for military families.
 FRGs are the main point of contact for families to learn news of Service member when the service member is away at drill weekend, annual training, or deployed.

-The Department of Defense goal for family readiness is to ensure that family members are prepared and equipped with the tools to successfully navigate the challenges of military life.
-Family readiness is the mutual reinforcement and support provided by family readiness key leaders to soldiers and their immediate and extended family.
-Family readiness is a key component of unit readiness that occurs as a collaborative effort between commanders and volunteers who serve as liaisons and advocates for military families.
+The Department of Defense goal for family readiness is to ensure that family members are prepared and equipped with the tools to successfully navigate the challenges of military life. family readiness is the mutual reinforcement and support provided by family readiness key leaders to soldiers and their immediate and extended family. family readiness is a key component of unit readiness; a collaborative effort between commanders and volunteers who serve as liaisons and advocates for military families.